danielsaidi/Sheeeeeeeeet/Readmes/Action-Sheets.md

 sheet.present(in: vc, from: barButtonItem, completion: ...)
 ```

-You can also subclass `Menu` and `ActionSheet` to isolate item logic, customize the select action signature etc. Have a look at the demo app for some examples.
+You can also subclass `Menu` and `ActionSheet` to isolate custom logic.
+Have a look at the demo app for some examples.

+## Style action sheets

+`Sheeeeeeeeet`'s `ActionSheet`  can be extensively styled beyond their standard appearance.
+You can apply custom colors, fonts, margins etc.

+See [this appearance and styling guide][Appearance] for more information or have a look at the demo app.